MaheshMedia/javascript-react-interview-questions/Notes/lilTriangleProject.md

 In our system, each school is treated as a separate tenant.

-We used a shared database approach with tenantId in every collection.
+We used a shared database approach with schoolId in every collection.

-Every API request includes tenantId from JWT, and all queries are filtered using it, ensuring strict data isolation.
+Every API request includes schoolId from JWT, and all queries are filtered using it, ensuring strict data isolation.

 This approach is scalable and avoids managing multiple databases.